-Consummation of the Merger, which is expected to occur in the fourth quarter of 2015 or in the first quarter of 2016, is subject to customary closing conditions, including adoption of the Merger Agreement by the Company's shareholders, listing of Parent Common Stock issuable pursuant to the Merger Agreement on the New York Stock Exchange, absence of any law or order prohibiting the consummation of the Merger and expiration or termination of the applicable Hart-Scott-Rodino waiting period.
+Consummation of the Merger, which is expected to occur in the fourth quarter of 2015, is subject to customary closing conditions, including adoption of the Merger Agreement by the Company's shareholders, listing of Parent Common Stock issuable pursuant to the Merger Agreement on the New York Stock Exchange, absence of any law or order prohibiting the consummation of the Merger and expiration or termination of the applicable Hart-Scott-Rodino waiting period.
 The Merger Agreement contains certain termination provisions and provides that, upon the termination of the Merger Agreement under certain specified circumstances, the Company will be required to pay the Parent a termination fee of approximately \$17.8 million.